Accurate Estimation of Mutual Information in High Dimensional Data: Results

 \subsection{Estimator Performance in the Infinite Data Regime}

 We first evaluate neural MI estimators in an idealized, effectively infinite-sample setting that eliminates overfitting.
+Although common in prior work, this regime obscures many real-world challenges.
+Thus we use it here only to isolate estimator behavior from finite-sample effects before introducing them in Sec.~\ref{txt:performanceFinite}.

+Our synthetic benchmarks follow a progression of increasing difficulty, mirroring standard practice in MI estimation research~\citep{czyz2024beyond,song2019understanding}.
+We begin with jointly Gaussian data, where MI has a closed-form solution and a bilinear critic suffices.
+We then introduce monotone nonlinearity (cubing one variable), which breaks linearity while preserving invertibility.
+Finally, we pass both variables through separate randomly initialized teacher networks, creating strongly nonlinear, partially non-invertible dependencies.
+This progression isolates the contribution of nonlinearity to estimator difficulty and identifies the regimes where neural estimators offer genuine advantages over classical methods.
+We then extend each setting to high observed dimensionality ($K=500$) while keeping the latent dimension fixed ($K_Z=10$), separating the effects of ambient and latent dimensionality.

-Although common in prior work, this regime obscures many challenges encountered with finite, real-world data.
-To benchmark performance, we use synthetic datasets of both low and high dimensionality with known ground‑truth mutual information.
-Throughout the paper, we adopt the following notation. $X$ and $Y$ are the observed variables whose MI we estimate; $Z_{X}$ and $Z_{Y}$ denote their low‑dimensional embeddings by a critic.
+We adopt the following notation. $X$ and $Y$ are the variables whose MI we estimate; $Z_X$ and $Z_Y$ denote their low-dimensional embeddings by a critic.
 The observed dimensionalities are $K_X$ and $K_Y$ ($K$ if both are equal), while $K_Z$ is the true latent dimensionality when it differs from $K$.
 Finally, $k_Z$ is the embedding dimensionality of the critic, which may differ from $K_Z$.

 \paragraph*{Low-Dimensional \texorpdfstring{$X$ and $Y$}{X and Y}.}